 The Director’s Intern will:

-- Research SIB-appropriate social issue areas, intervention-based programs and non-profit service providers to support Advisory and Social Investment projects
+- Research social issue areas, intervention-based programs and non-profit service providers to support Advisory and Social Investment projects

 - Provide direct support to Director of Communications, which may include managing firm’s social networking outlets, developing marketing materials, monitoring press and public discussion of Social Finance, and maintaining website